Multiple sclerosis (MS) is a potentially disabling disease of the brain and spinal cord (central nervous system).

 - Problems with bladder, bowel or sexual function

-- Mental changes, such as forgetfulness or mood swings
+- Mood problems, such as depression, anxiety or mood swings

 There are no specific tests for MS. Instead, a diagnosis of multiple sclerosis often relies on ruling out other conditions that might produce similar signs and symptoms, known as a differential diagnosis.

 Your doctor is likely to start with a thorough medical history and examination.